 While a kickstand may seem to be a critical piece of the bicycle the truth is the opposite.
 A kickstand can be a convenience but is far from a critical piece of the bike.
 Many cyclists have abandoned the kickstand altogether for a variety of reasons.
-The main of those being a weight savings measure for the serious mountain biker or road racer.
+The main of those is a weight savings measure for the serious mountain biker or road racer.

 On the other hand, the average leisure and commuter cyclists still swear by kickstands and think every bike needs one.
 The benefits of a kickstand for the leisure cyclist or the commuter often outweigh the few grams shaved off by removing it.
 Kickstands allow for the ability to load the bicycle with gear and cargo much easier.
 They also make it simple to keep the bike upright when locking to a post or bike stand.
 Kickstands also make it simple to prop the bike up fast when running into the convenience store for a quick snack.

 Unless you are a professional racer or downhill mountain biker then you do NEED a kickstand on your bike.
 Or do you?